Radiation Therapy in India

-It uses radiation sources which are usually sealed in a small holder called implant.
+It uses radiation sources that are usually sealed in a small holder called an implant.

-There are many types of implants such as pellets, ribbons, tubes, seeds, wires, capsules, balloons, or needles.
+There are many implants, such as pellets, ribbons, tubes, seeds, wires, capsules, balloons, or needles.

-Moreover, it doesn’t really matter which type of implant the doctor uses, it is safely placed in your body, close to or inside the tumour.
+Moreover, it doesn’t really matter which type of implant the doctor uses, and it is safely placed in your body, close to or inside the tumor.

-Due to internal radiation therapy, very less number of normal tissues are harmed.
+Due to internal radiation therapy, a very less number of normal tissues are harmed.

-Brachytherapy, also known as Internal Beam Therapy is a procedure in which the radioactive sources are left in place or near the tumour permanently or temporarily depending upon your Cancer.
+Brachytherapy, also known as Internal Beam Therapy, is a procedure in which the radioactive sources are left in place or near the tumor permanently or temporarily, depending upon your Cancer.

 There are two main forms of Brachytherapy – Intracavitary and Interstitial.

-With Intracavitary treatment, the radioactive sources are placed where the tumour is located, such as the vagina, cervix or the windpipe.
+With Intracavitary treatment, the radioactive sources are placed where the tumor is located, such as the vagina, cervix, or windpipe.